UAE: Some Indian expats stopped from boarding flights for not carrying Emirates ID

 Taha Siddique, owner of Siddique Travels, emphasised: “Whenever a person books a ticket with us, we urge them to carry the Emirates ID, irrespective of where they travel.
 After the UAE stopped stamping visas on passports, such cases became common at Indian airports, though they have decreased recently.”

 Libin Varghese, sales director at Rooh Travel and Tourism, also shared his experience of being stopped at an Indian airport for visa authentication.
-“Many residents do not have a visa stamp on their passports, and the Emirates ID is now considered the UAE's visa copy."
-He also added, “Staff at Indian airports often insist on seeing the physical card.”
+“I was travelling back to the UAE from Kochi, and the staff at the airport asked me to show them my Emirates ID card."
+He added, "Many residents do not have a visa stamp on their passports, and the Emirates ID is now considered the UAE's visa copy."

 In 2022, the UAE’s Federal Authority for Identity, Citizenship, Customs, and Port Security announced that Emirates ID cards now serve as the official proof of residency, replacing the previous practice of stamping visas in passports.
 The updated Emirates ID includes all necessary residency information, and airport immigration counters can read this data digitally.